Student Financial Aid and Scholarships

 State Grant Program

-The State of Ohio invests significant resources in a wide array of programs.
-Visit the Ohio Higher Ed: University Systems of Ohio website for the following grants and scholarships to see if you may qualify.
-Awards are based on many factors such as academic merit, areas of study, military status and financial need.
+The state of Ohio invests significant resources in a wide array of programs.
+Visit the Ohio Higher Ed: University Systems of Ohio website for the following grants and scholarships to see if you qualify.
+Awards are based on many factors, such as academic merit, areas of study, military status and financial need.

 • Choose Ohio First